niklaslong/simplabs.github.io/blog/_posts/2017-11-23-shunting-webhooks-in-phoenix.md

 def subtract(params), do: #handle subtraction event
 ```

-So there you have it, shunting Webhooks in Phoenix.
+So there you have it, shunting webhooks in Phoenix.